Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Influence of the Atlantic Multidecadal Variability and spring soil moisture on heat waves with return times from 10 to 50 years

-We now focus on more extreme events and present the 50-year return time maps of 14-day heat waves intensity on \cref{fig:RT=50yrs_anomaly_Max14dAv}.
-We can distinguish the same global patterns as on \cref{fig:RT=10yrs_anomaly_Max14dAv}.
-The regions of negative influence have again extended in size and new ones have appeared.
-The amplitude of the response is higher than for 10-year events and goes up to 2°C in some locations.
-However, the bottom line of \cref{fig:RT_Spain_Max14dAv} shows that there are large fluctuations of the response for events of return time larger than a few decades because we are in the very tail of the empirical distribution.
-Here we do not have enough data to discriminate if these regions of high response are real impacts of the AMV and soil moisture or if they are only due to large fluctuations in the tail of the distribution.
+We show the 50-year return time maps of 14-day heat waves intensity in \cref{fig:RT=50yrs_anomaly_Max14dAv} in \cref{sec:supmat_figures}.
+These maps are much noisier than the 10-year return time maps.
+This is because these maps correspond to events that are in the very tail of the empirical distribution, where the fluctuations of the response are large, as can be seen on panels (g,h,i) of \cref{fig:RT_Spain_Max14dAv}.

 We performed the same analysis for the number of heat wave days per year as measured by the threshold-based definition.
-The 10 and 50-year return time maps for this definition are shown on \cref{fig:RT=10yrs_anomaly_RR,fig:RT=50yrs_anomaly_RR} in \cref{sec:supmat}.
-The global response patterns are similar to the ones for the intensity of 14-day heat waves, leading to the same conclusions.
+The 10 and 50-year return time maps for this definition are shown in \cref{fig:RT=10yrs_anomaly_RR,fig:RT=50yrs_anomaly_RR} in \cref{sec:supmat_figures}.
+The regional response patterns are similar to those for the intensity of 14-day heat waves, leading to the same conclusions.